-Passport is a program that supports adults 18 years or older with a developmental disability to participate in their communities.
+Passport is a direct funding program that supports adults 18 years or older with a developmental disability to participate in their communities.
 It also helps families/caregivers of an adult with a developmental disability to take a break.
 Passport provides funding for services and supports so adults with a developmental disability can:

 - take part in community classes or recreational programs

 - develop work, volunteer, and daily life skills

 - create their own life plans to reach their goals

 - receive temporary respite for their caregivers

 For more information about the Passport Program, read the: